-THE NEGRO MOTORIST GREEN BOOK
+THE GREEN BOOK

-This project has been awarded fellowships from Harvard (Henry Louis Gates Jr. program), the Schomburg Center for Black Research, the Graham Foundation, The California Humanities and the American Council of Learned Societies (ACLS).
+This project has been awarded fellowships and grants from Harvard University (The Hutchins Center, directed by Henry Louis Gates Jr.), The Schomburg Center for Research in Black Culture, National Geographic, The National Park Service, The National Endowment for the Humanities, The Graham Foundation, The California Humanities, and The American Council of Learned Societies (ACLS).